A summer fun-themed collection

 The next two songs – “Here Comes The Sun” and “Girl From Ipanema” – are my personal favorites on this collection.
 Scott’s arrangement of “Here Comes The Sun” is wistful and perfectly structured and suited for Mike’s voice, and Scott recorded all the instruments for the song.
 As Mike sings “It’s all right …” and the music seeps in you feel the dawn emerging … almost as if you’re sitting there with Mike as it rises.
 You can sense the respect and love Mike has for George Harrison.
 [Note: The same is true for “Pisces Brothers”; a song that Mike wrote as a tribute to George and appears on 2017’s Unleash The Love.]

 “Girl From Ipanema” is – for all intents and purposes – the best vocal from Mike since “All I Wanna Do” on 1970’s Sunflower.
-Yeah, it’s that good.
-The last verse (recorded in Portuguese) is icing on the cake.
+Yeah, it’s that smooth.
+The last verse (recorded in Portuguese) is icing on the cake, and a tasteful nod to the original.

 “Over And Over And Over Again” is completely different from the version popularized by the Dave Clark Five.
 The arrangement is unique … very Jamaican and Calypso sounding; it is different for Mike but catchy just the same.